 A. Please do come and talk to us about this.
 We have a range of services that we can signpost you to including the Mental Health and Schools team (MHST) who can support parents either individually or as a group course which can be face to face or online.
 Mrs Burnett is able to complete a referral to this service and shares information from MHST by email and Facebook.
-There are parent lead support groups such as the Parent Carer Forum and ReMINDS who have a wealth of information on their website as well as Facebook groups.
+There are parent lead support groups such as the Parent Carer Forum and Re:Minds who have a wealth of information on their website as well as Facebook groups and a range of coffee and information mornings.
 Mrs Burnett can also help you to find them should you need it.